 - If sanitary facilities in restaurants already cause discomfort, how will employees in production feel?

-- How do you prevent air-conditioning systems from becoming a virus breeding ground?
+- How do you prevent air-conditioning systems from being virus breeding?

 EVERYTHING WILL CHANGE

-WHAT THE NEW REALITY OF LIFE MEANS FOR COMMUNICATION AND MARKETING
+WHAT THE NEW REALITY OF LIFE MEANS FOR COMMUNICATIONS AND MARKETING

 There will have to be significant restructuring and redeployment within marketing and communications teams and departments.
 Staff will need to apply their skills in new areas or develop new skills.
 Agility and responsiveness are among the most important future requirements.

-Brands should be as aligned as possible with the general mood as the very first thing.
+Most importantly, brands should be as aligned as possible with the general mood .
 It is no longer just about “selling”, as few companies and consumers are currently buying anything other than the essentials.
 Rather, it is about the caring, the caring company where customers feel they are in good hands.
-It is becoming increasingly important to focus on the theme of “support”.
+It is becoming increasingly important to focus on “support”.
 It is about

 - providing support for customers, suppliers, the neighbourhood and, of course, frontline employees and their families.